Rugby-Marchant on the wing for England against South Africa | Sports-Games

 Rugby-Marchant on the wing for England against South Africa

-Joe Marchant was a surprise selection on the wing for England in their World Cup final re-run against South Africa on Saturday, with Manu Tuilagi returning to his familiar inside centre role and Marcus Smith at flyhalf.
-Joe Marchant (Harlequins, 6 caps) 13.
-Manu Tuilagi (Sale Sharks, 45 caps) 11.
+Joe Marchant was a surprise selection on the wing for England in their World Cup final re-run against South Africa on Saturday as coach Eddie Jones shored up his team's ability to deal with an expected aerial bombardment from the Springboks.
+Manu Tuilagi returns to his familiar inside centre role alongside Henry Slade, and Marcus Smith is again at flyhalf.

+Manu Tuilagi returns to his familiar inside centre role alongside Henry Slade, and Marcus Smith is again at flyhalf.
 In the absence of the injured Owen Farrell, flanker Courtney Lawes will captain the side for a second time.
-Jamie Blamire's remarkable international journey continues as he starts as hooker, having scored six tries in his previous four games while struggling to get a game for his club Newcastle.
-Smith will link with a midfield of Tuilagi and Henry Slade.
+Jamie Blamire's remarkable international journey continues as he starts as hooker, having scored six tries in his previous four tests while struggling to get a start for his club Newcastle.

-Uncapped hooker Nic Dolly is on the bench, alongside prop Joe Marler, who will return to the squad on Friday after COVID isolation.
-“This is our biggest game of the season and the final game of the autumn campaign and we want to finish with a bang," coach Eddie Jones said following wins over Tonga and Australia.
+Bevan Rodd, who had an impressive debut last week, again props with Kyle Sinckler.
+Uncapped hooker Nic Dolly is on the bench, alongside prop Joe Marler, who will rejoin the squad later on Thursday after COVID isolation.
+Jonny May has been a fixture on the left wing in the three autumn tests but after choosing Adam Radwan against Tonga and Tuilagi against Australia, Jones sprung another surprise with the inclusion of Marchant.

+The Harlequins man, more usually a centre, will be making his second England start - his other came in a 2019 World Cup warm up against Italy - and his first appearance of the autumn series.
+And though England have the enormous Freddie Steward at fullback, Jones saw the need for more aerial power on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)